sonic-net/SONiC/doc/bum_storm_control/bum_storm_control_hld.md

 __Figure 1: Storm Control High Level Architecture__

 1) Storm-control configurations are parsed and stored in CFG_PORT_STORM_CONTROL_TABLE in Configuration database by the Management Framework.
-2) The Policer Orchestration Agent subscribes to notifications from the CFG_PORT_STORM_CONTROL_TABLE and parses the input parameters (interface, storm-control type, bps).
+2) The Policer Orchestration Agent subscribes to notifications from the CFG_PORT_STORM_CONTROL_TABLE and parses the input parameters (interface, storm-control type, kbps).
 A policer_name is created internally by encoding the interface_name and storm_control_type.
 3) create_policer SAI API is invoked to create a policer with the given input parameters.
 4) The identifier of the policer created is associated with the encoded policer_name.
 5) The policer identifier is passed to set_port_attribute SAI API to set the appropriate type of storm-control on the port.